About the Talon Tamarack Mine

 Water

 There are many serious unanswered questions relative to groundwater impacts due to mining operations.
-Millions of gallons of water will flow into the underground mine through various openings, cracks and fissures in the bedrock as the mine fills with ground water.
+Millions of gallons of water per day will flow into the underground mine through various openings, cracks and fissures in the bedrock as the mine fills with ground water.
 In fact, Page 228 of the 2021 Talon Preliminary Economic Analysis (PEA) indicates average pumping requirements of over 2.3 million gallons a day with levels reaching as high as 2.6 million gallons per day.
-Since most of the water pumped is a result of seepage from the aquifers above the mine, pumping of water out of the mine also depletes the aquifers.
+Since most of the water pumped is a result of seepage from the aquifers above the mine, pumping of water out of the mine also depletes the aquifers, potentially significantly lowering surface and well water levels.

-Talon originally planned to use the tailings mixed with cement to create a cement paste that would be used to fill the mined out stopes (caverns) (page 22 of the 2021 PEA).
+Talon originally planned to use the tailings created from ore processing, mixed with cement, to create a cement paste that would be used to fill the mined out stopes (caverns) (page 22 of the 2021 PEA).
 However, in October of 2022, Talon announced that the processing plant would move to North Dakota and as such there will be no tailings on site for the cement paste.
 On page 228 of the 2021 PEA, Talon notes that groundwater inflows are based on an average inflow of 9.9 gpm per water bearing feature with one water bearing feature per 216m of drill data as measured through past logging.
-Not filling these areas in the mine would greatly increase the number of exposed water features and thus creating a significant amount of additional water that must be pumped out.
-How much beyond the 2.6 million gallons a day must now be pumped?
+As mining occurs, large caverns will be created increasing the surface area and associated number of water features.
+Not filling these areas in the mine with a highly "water resistant" cement paste would greatly increase the number of exposed water features and thus creating a significant amount of additional water that must be pumped out.
+In addition, multiple blasting events per day will created added stress on the surrounding bedrock likely opening new fissures that will leak more water.
+How much beyond the 2.3 million gallons a day must now be pumped?
 Will it be 5 million gallons?
 More?
+Talon Metals refuses to answer this question.
+They don't know but are still asking the permitting agency to "look the other way" on this point.

 Water quality in the area must be preserved!
 To date, sulfide mining has a 100% track record of failure to protect water quality in water-rich environments.